andracs/bridging-sustainability/manuscript/1-Introduction-to-sustainability.md

 In the spirit of sustainability, it is therefore essential that companies also focus on the well-being of their employees, both on a day-to-day basis and in the long term.
 A sustainable labor market is characterized by parameters such as:

 - A salary that allows for a good life.
-- A work-life balance.
+- Work-life balance.
-- No negative health effects from the work itself.
+- Absence of negative health effects from the work itself.
-- Meaningful work to the individual employee.
+- Meaningful work for the individual employee.
 - Opportunities for professional development through continuing education and training.

 There can be large geographical differences in what constitutes fair pay or good working conditions in each country, so these need to be determined based on local conditions ([Eurofound 2024](https://www.eurofound.europa.eu/en/topic/working-conditions-and-sustainable-work)).
-While a 37-hour week with flexible hours, free fruit and bevareges and training or meditation at work are not uncommon in danish IT companies, wages, working hours and benefits vary widely outside of Denmark.
+While a 37-hour week with flexible hours, free fruit and beverages and training or meditation at work are not uncommon in danish IT companies, wages, working hours and benefits vary widely outside of Denmark.

 Gender equality is also an important factor in sustainability, as it is important that the most suitable people do the job, regardless of gender, ethnicity, religion or age.
 Discrimination, whether negative or positive, can lead to tensions and imbalances that are detrimental to long-term development.